Analysis | Why Delisting Chinese Firms Has Gained Traction in Washington

 6. Are some of them really controlled by China’s government?

-As of February 2019, the U.S.-China Economic and Security Review Commission, which reports to Congress, counted 11 Chinese companies listed on major U.S. exchanges that were at least 30% state-owned.
-Even those companies where the state doesn’t own a stake can be subject to pressure from the central government, such as when it tried to stop Anbang Insurance Group Co.’s acquisition spree before finally taking control of the debt-laden conglomerate in 2018.
-But when China’s government involvement is behind the scenes, it’s much harder to prove.
+Major private firms like Alibaba could probably argue that they are not, although others with substantial state ownership may have a harder time.
+As of February 2019, the U.S.-China Economic and Security Review Commission, which reports to Congress, counted at least 11 Chinese companies listed on major U.S. exchanges that were at least 30% state-owned.
+Companies such as China Mobile Ltd. and China Life Insurance Co. could be more directly in the firing line.
+Also some companies where the where the state doesn’t own a stake can be subject to pressure, such as when the central government tried to stop Anbang Insurance Group Co.’s acquisition spree before finally taking control of the debt-laden conglomerate in 2018.
+But when such involvement is behind the scenes, it’s much harder to prove.

 7. Why do Chinese companies list in the U.S.?